 Presentations to Other Groups – slide presentations on aspects of Sandy local history are given to other local groups as appropriate.

 Research Projects – we are always on the look-out for new research into aspects of Sandy’s history, whether from our members or from others with local knowledge and interest.
 This research may then be presented at our programme of talks, or more usually in our magazine SHRUB which is published in Spring and Autumn each year (and is free to our members).
 Over 30 editions of SHRUB have now been published, each typically with 5 or 6 articles on Sandy history topics.
 An index of articles published was included in the Summer 2014 edition of SHRUB, and updated in Spring 2018; full details can be found elsewhere on this website.
-One major piece of work is our attempt to explain the origin and meaning of all the road names in Sandy, which is being serialised in SHRUB magazine.
+One major piece of work is our attempt to explain the origin and meaning of all the road names in Sandy, which has been serialised in SHRUB magazine.
 Another important topic concerns the First and Second World War experiences of Sandy and its people; photographs and other inputs from the public are particularly welcome in this area.

 A Museum for Sandy – a long term objective for SHRG is creation and operation of a museum for Sandy, facilitating proper storage and display of our postcards, photographs, maps, books, and artefacts, and providing an educational, research, and general interest resource for Sandy residents, visitors, and students.
 This is a major project which requires substantial resources of money, time, and expertise to bring it to fruition.
 Currently these resources do not exist, but if you are interested and would like to help, we would be delighted to hear from you.